ufal/UMR/tecto2umr/instructions-frame-change.md

   - `$noun-not-adj` ... identifies nominals and excludes adjectives (i.e.,  `gram/sempos:X`, with  `X~'^n.*' & X!~'adj.*'`)
   - `$form:s+7` ... indicates nodes with the given form at the analytical layer

+#### negation

+  -	`no-child.functor:BEN` ... check the functor of all echildren - the condition is met if NO echild with BEN functor is found

 #### `if()() else ` ... conditional instruction
 - **the first bracket** contains the condition in the form `attribute:value`;
-  by default, the condition is applied to the node specified by the particular row (i.e., to the verb or to the particular functor, column B for Czech);
+   - by default, the condition is applied to the node specified by the particular row (i.e., to the verb or to the particular functor, column B for Czech);
-  another node may be specified (esp. echild of the processed verb);
+   - another node may be specified (esp. echild of the processed verb);
-  more conditions are separated by comma.
+   - more conditions are separated by comma; they can be applied either to a single node or several nodes may be specified (see the last example).

   Example:
-  - `(echild.functor:PAT,$not-adj)` ... indicates an echild of the processed node with the `PAT` functor that is NOT an adjective (gram/sempos, as indicated by the abbreviation)
+  - `if (echild.functor:PAT,$not-adj)(...) else ...` the condition indicates an echild of the processed node with the `PAT` functor that is NOT an adjective (gram/sempos, as indicated by the abbreviation)
+  - `if(t_lemma:možnost,echild.functor:PAT)(...) else ...` the condition specifies the t_lemma of the processed node and checks whether it has an echild with `PAT` functor hanging on it
+  -  `if(t_lemma:možnost,echild.functor:RSTR,$n.denot-v)(...) else ...` the condition specifies **the t_lemma of the processed node** and checks whether it has an **echild with `RSTR` functor and the prescribed sempos** hanging on it (i.e., all conditions following the node identification apply to this node, here both `RSTR` and `$n.denot-v` to an echild of the processed node).

 - **the second bracket** contains the instruction what to do;
-if not specified differently, the instruction is performed on the node and attribute defined by the row (t_lemma for a verb row, functor for a functor row;
+   - if not specified differently, the instruction is performed on the node and attribute defined by the row (t_lemma for a verb row, functor for a functor row);
-another node may be specified (esp. echild of the processed node);
+   - another node may be specified (esp. echild of the processed node);
-more conditions are separated by comma.
+   - more instructions are separated by comma.

   Example:
-  - `if(functor:RSTR,$not-adj)(ARG1)` ... a node with the `RSTR` functor that  is NOT an adjective gets the `ARG1` role
+  - `if(echild.functor:RSTR,$not-adj)(ARG1) else ...` the instruction specifies that an echild node of the processed node with the `RSTR` functor that  is NOT an adjective (if exists) gets the `ARG1` role
    **TODO: What about if more nodes meet the condition - reification ??**
-  - `if(t_lemma:možnost,echild.functor:PAT)(echild.functor:PAT,!modal-strength(neutral-affirmative))` ... the action is applied to the echild node with `PAT` functor hanging on the processed node
+  - `if(t_lemma:možnost,echild.functor:PAT)(!modal-strength(echild.functor:PAT, neutral-affirmative)) else ...` the action is applied to the echild node with `PAT` functor hanging on the processed node

 - `else` introduces instruction that is applied when the condition is not met ~~(optional)~~;
   if no action is required, use `!ok` there.